What’s the Enneagram

 meaningful relationships, remember to fill your own cup by taking free time and

-watching for signs of burnout
+watching for signs of burnout.

 4. The Individualist